bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/transactions-gas-and-gas-price/gasAndGasPrice.md

 ### Gas limit
 When sending a transaction, the sender specifies the maximum amount of gas that they are willing to pay for.
 If they set the limit too low, their transaction can run out of *gas* before being completed, reverting any changes being made.
 In this case, the *gas* was consumed and can’t get refunded.

-Learn more about *gas* on [ethereum.org](https://ethereum.org/en/developers/docs/gas/).
+Learn more about *gas* on <a href="https://ethereum.org/en/developers/docs/gas/" target="_blank">ethereum.org</a>.

 <a href="https://www.youtube.com/watch?v=oTS9uxU6cAM" target="_blank">Watch a video tutorial on Gas and Gas Price</a>.

 ## ⭐️ Assignment
 Create a new `public` state variable in the `Gas` contract called `cost` of the type `uint`.
-Store in it the value of the gas cost for deploying the contract, including the value you are storing.
+Store the value of the gas cost for deploying the contract in it, including the cost for the value you are storing.

 Tip: You can check in the Remix terminal the details of a transaction, including the gas cost.
 You can also use the Remix plugin *Gas Profiler* to check the gas cost of transactions.